AmirElsayed117/AmirElsayed117/README.md

 <h1 align="center"> Hi 👋, I'm Amir El Sayed</h1>

 <p align="center">
-A highly motivated Data Analysis Engineer with a background in Computer and Informatics.
+A highly motivated Data Analysis Engineer with a background in Computer Science.
 Skilled in SQL, Power BI, Tableau, and ETL processes, with a passion for transforming raw data into actionable insights.
 Quick learner and collaborative team player
 </p>

 ---